coronalabs/corona-docs/markdown/guide/programming/01/index.markdown

 Let's inspect the structure of this new command:

-* First, we must tell Corona which object is involved in the event listener.
+* First, we must tell CORONA_CORE_PRODUCT which object is involved in the event listener.
 For this game, we want to detect an event related directly to the `balloon` object.

 * Immediately following this, add a colon (`:`), then `addEventListener`.
 In&nbsp;Lua, this is called an __object&nbsp;method__.
-Essentially, `addEventListener`, following the colon, tells Corona that we want to add an event listener to `balloon`, specified before the colon.
+Essentially, `addEventListener`, following the colon, tells CORONA_CORE_PRODUCT that we want to add an event listener to `balloon`, specified before the colon.

 * Inside the parentheses are two parameters which complete the command.
-The first parameter is the __event&nbsp;type__ which Corona will listen for, in this case `"tap"`.
+The first parameter is the __event&nbsp;type__ which CORONA_CORE_PRODUCT will listen for, in this case `"tap"`.
 The second parameter is the __function__ which should be run (called) when the event occurs, in this case the `pushBalloon()` function which we wrote in the previous section.
-Essentially, we're telling Corona to run the `pushBalloon()` function every time the user taps the balloon.
+Essentially, we're telling CORONA_CORE_PRODUCT to run the `pushBalloon()` function every time the user taps the balloon.

 <div class="docs-tip-outer docs-tip-color-action">
 <div class="docs-tip-inner-left">